sonalake/utah-parser/README.md

 on the next iteration.
 If the file finishes before a delimiter is found then all the remaining text is treated as a record.
 For example, the `numbers` search above is used within two `values` above.

 The curly-braces are used to do the substitution and multiple substitutions can be used.
 A *search* can even contain other searches, however, they are applied **once** and in the order in which they appear in the config file.

 Each regex is applied to the entire record and the first match is used.

+Note the optional use of the `default` setting on `stringFieldB`.
+This value will be set if the matcher cannot find a value.
+It will **NOT** use this default value should the regular expression match with a *blank* value.

 ## Example 1: Simple delimiter